666Sakib/666Sakib/README.md

 - 👋 Hi, I’m @Sakib
 - 👀 I’m interested in Web Development and design
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning about life
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 Just email me at sakibae.007@gmail.com